rohitanand123456789/Image-Search-Model/README.md

 I have used google image pi for searching the image.
 I also talked about how we can leverage Python and its rich scientific and data analysis toolkits to create a working image search engine.
 I also emphasized the importance of abstract vector spaces and the general technique of joint training of different models to merge two different vector spaces.
-I have throughly explained step by step execution in the juptyer notebook.Some of the Steps are
+I have throughly explained step by step execution in the juptyer notebook.

 # Model examples